group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 </div>

-In order to simplify and optimize the algorithm, the distance between pixels is obtained directly from the infered Euclidean principle distance of pixels, bein 1 for vertical or horizontal pixels, or $\sqrt{2}$ in the diagonal ones.
+In order to simplify and optimize the algorithm, the distance between pixels is obtained directly from the infered Euclidean principle distance of pixels, bein 1 for vertical or horizontal pixels, or $\sqrt{2}$ in the diagonal ones (See: `llargada_josep()` function).

 <p align="center">
   <img src="https://github.com/group-nn-at-icmab-csic/WorMe/raw/main/documentation/images/use_of_the_program/comparisons/i1.png" width="30%">